Group and school bookings

 How many children can come on a visit?

 The Museum can accommodate one class at a time.
 Depending on what activities your class engages in, we may break the class down into smaller groups.

 Yes, the Museum has a Risk Assessment that can be emailed on request.

 Group or school visit booking form

-Use the form below to make a group or school visit booking.
+Use the form below to make a group or school visit booking for our Murwillumbah branch.

 Bookings must be received at least 1 week in advance.